Properties

 pushes in fields with tag 17.
 Since data pushes are limited to 520 bytes,

-CBOR longer than 520 bytes must be split into multiple tag 17 fields, which
+CBOR longer than 520 bytes must be split into multiple tag 17 fields which

-will then be concatenated before decoding.
+are then concatenated before decoding.

 Properties are a structured counterpart to metadata.
 While

-metadata may contain arbitrary CBOR which has no protocol-defined meaning and
+metadata may contain arbitrary CBOR which has no protocol-defined meaning, and

-meaning and must conform to a strict schema.
+protocol-defined meaning and must conform to a strict schema.

 The non-normative CDDL schema of the properties value is as follows: